rmanak/search_relevance/README.md

 Product Search Relevance
 ========================

-This is the code to solves the HomeDepot's data science challenge on Kaggle [[+]](https://www.kaggle.com/c/home-depot-product-search-relevance).
+This is the source code for the HomeDepot's data science challenge on Kaggle [[+]](https://www.kaggle.com/c/home-depot-product-search-relevance).
  Our solution gives the RMSE score of 0.456 and scored at top 3.5% spot in the leadboard.